Take a counterintuitive approach to your healthy goals in 2013 for results that last.

 Many common body imbalances can be difficult to spot—one hip higher than the other, a knee turned in, or a pelvis that’s tilted wrong—and they can result in injury or slow your progress at the gym.
 A guide like The Athletic Body in Balance can help you find weaknesses yourself, and perform corrective exercises at home, while an Functional Movement Screening-certified personal trainer can perform tests and prescribe similar moves (and monitor your progress) to help you get on track—ask at your gym if any trainers have the certification, or use this search tool to find one near you.

 Within a matter of a few weeks, you’ll be ready to tackle the moves that will make you stronger and leaner this year, with less risk of injury and better patterns for increased results.
 Oh, and the gym will be less crowded by then, too.
+(You could also hit the gym in December—it'll be less busy and you'll get a jump-start on your goals.
+Plus there are even more perks to starting your New Year's resolution early.)

 It’s common sense that skipping dessert just makes you want it more, but science proves it: In a 2010 study published in the journal Obesity, dieters who were restricted from eating a small dessert were more likely to be left “wanting” than those who had a bite of sweets.
 “Dieters had stronger cravings without dessert,” says Dawn Jackson Blatner, RD, a nutrition consultant in Chicago.
 Skipping “will backfire.”
+(Proof: This Dietitian Started Eating Dessert Every Day and Lost 10 Pounds)

 So don’t drop the sweets if you want success: divide them into two buckets and conquer your cravings.
 “Bucket one is decadent—molten chocolate cake, red velvet cupcakes.
 Those are social sweets only,” she says.
 “When you’re out with a friend or on a date, eat those.
 Enjoy them, socialize, and have fun.”
 But on regular nights, stick with everyday desserts—what Blatner calls “fancy fruits,” such as pureed frozen banana “soft serve” or warm chopped apple with applie pie spice.
 Each of these satisfies a sweet tooth, Blatner says, and includes a nutritional bonus—vitamins, minerals, and fiber that can keep you full.